I’ve never been in an accident before. I was hesitant about making a claim. First Personal Injury sorted it all out and explained everything.

 To inform your local MP or local newspaper about the impending personal injury reforms, including the increase of the small claims limit, feel free to use our ready-made letter template below.
 Alternatively, it can be downloaded here.

 I am writing to express my deep concern about the detail and implications of the proposed personal injury reform recently outlined by the Ministry of Justice (MoJ).
 Although it is said that the new reform is intended to tackle the rise of minor, exaggerated and fraudulent ‘whiplash’ claims, according to the ABI, fraudulent claims only account for 0.25% of motor accident claims, making these measures totally disproportionate.
 In addition, I cannot see any concrete measures in place to ensure that insurers actually pass any predicted savings back to the consumer.

 I am equally concerned by the significant drawbacks to the proposal that will leave many vulnerable non-drivers, such as cyclists or pedestrians, out in the cold when it comes to their right to compensation.
-Considering that approximately 20,000 cyclists are reportedly seriously injured in road traffic accidents every year, it is paramount that everything is put in place to best aid recovery, and help cope with the challenges being injured brings.
+Considering that approximately 20,000 cyclists are reportedly seriously injured in road traffic accidents every year, it is paramount that everything is put in place to best aid recovery, and help individuals cope with the challenges being injured brings.

 The Government has announced that it will be increasing the small claims limit from £1,000 to £5,000 for claims arising from all road traffic injuries and preventing victims from recovering any of their legal costs even if their claim is successful.
 This approach is much too generalist and simply is not the answer.

 I fear that these changes will undermine access to justice and do little to tackle fraud.
 Targeting cyclists who are not part of the perceived problem is equally unfair and I’d like to see them omitted from this reform to avoid them getting caught up in something that they needn’t be.